HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-The distribution of page weight in each platform’s percentiles is substantial.
-Page weight is probably related to the differences in user content across web pages, the number of images used, plugins installed, etc. The smallest pages delivered per platform come from WordPress, a marked improvement over last year’s data.
+The distribution of page weight in each platform's percentiles is substantial.
+Page weight is probably related to the differences in user content across web pages, the number of images used, plugins installed, etc. The smallest pages delivered per platform come from WordPress, a marked improvement over last year's data.
 This year, WordPress only sends 673 KB for their 10th percentile of visits.
-The largest pages come from Squarespace, with ~11.4 MB delivered for their 90th percentile of visits, a ~2 MB increase over last year’s data.
+The largest pages come from Squarespace, with ~11.4 MB delivered for their 90th percentile of visits, a ~2 MB increase over last year's data.

 ### Page weight breakdown